Category Archives: business

 It is no wonder that the entertainment industry is so upset by the state of digital piracy today.
 It’s no wonder that they created SOPA and PIPA to tighten the reigns on what can be posted online.
 Granted, their response to the situation is pretty horrible.
 Claiming that the bills were shot down as a result of a grassroots misinformation from the “copyleft” is a far cry from the reality – a strong reaction to a bill that gave an already powerful industry more control in the ill-defined but currently open world of the internet.

 To an extent, though, the entertainment industry is right.
-Read the rest of this entry
+Continue reading “Watch out for the entertainment industry’s future protective acts in the name of copyright”

 Louis CK takes matters into his own hands